 Community-Led Solar in Boston

-The following key decisions have been voted on by the Boston Community Advisory Board and will be components of the project once completed:
+The following key decisions have been voted on by the Boston Community Advisory Board :

 To reach a just 100% clean energy future, it's essential that clean energy projects are community-led.